 Experts predict that tropical storms will be stronger and contain even more rainfall in the future, coupled with higher water levels.
 Experts also warn that after a number of storm-free years, people in some of the vulnerable areas may become less wary of a storm's potential fury.
 But to residents of the Carolinas crippled by Florence, and people in Florida ravaged by Michael last year, the hurricane threat won't soon be forgotten.

-Our BoatUS editors, working with our hurricane experts in BoatUS Claims, have created this comprehensive guide — updated for 2019 — plus clear, how-to videos, to help you prepare if a major storm is headed your way.
+Our BoatUS editors, working with our hurricane experts in BoatUS Claims, have created the 2019 BoatUS Magazine Hurricane Preparation Guide — plus clear, how-to videos, to help you prepare if a major storm is headed your way.
 The more you know and plan ahead, the better your chances of protecting your boat and property.
 Read the articles below to learn more.

 What To Expect From A Hurricane